scottdet/cryptoProject/index.md

 - Week 9
   - Getting tweets based on keywords
   - There are a few sentiment analysis libraries for Python, need to research pros and cons/implementation
-  - Focusing on cleaning up the Twitter/Price scripts
+  - Beginning to calculate other features that could be helpful in prediction

 - Week 10
-  - Beginning to calculate other features that could be helpful in prediction
+  - Starting to store data from other script, need a decent backlog before I can find meaningful patterns
+  - Getting current data from a different source to calculate covariances for future use
   - I will need to learn a lot more about economics before this trading bot is operational
   - Putting it together here for a better presentation